Tuesday is here! Are you ready for a new SIMPLE makeover? Let’s learn how to do a diy ceiling fan makeover farmhouse style!

 I am so pleased with how this turned out.
 I wasn’t so sure about the ballasts being exposed, but I kinda’ like the industrial feel that it gives.

-And having the bulbs exposed, as well, gives off much more brighter and whiter light, no longer the yellow cast that was so depressing me in the evenings!
-This ceiling fan also has a dimmer, which I would strongly recommend with any light, in any room!
+This ceiling fan also has a dimmer, which I would strongly recommend with any light in any room!

 Once more… here is the before pic of the room…